-Biophilic Design – Never hear of it?
-Well you aren’t the only one.
+Biophilic Design – Never heard of it?
+Well, you aren’t the only one.
 Without many of us realising it a slow revolution has been taking place at home and at work.
-Centering on the ideal that our spaces inside should reflect the great outdoors to improve people’s lives.
+Centering on the idea that our spaces inside should reflect the great outdoors to improve people’s lives.

 So how can you get more plants and greenery into your home?
 The Palace Gardener has a beautiful range of indoor plants with gorgeous pots and planters.
 There are companies offering green walls.
 Interface, a flooring company has a range of flooring products Natural Analogue Patterns which although not the real thing, are realistic enough that they engender in people the feeling of being in the great outdoors.
 Careful selection of products that mimic the outside creates a strong and undeniably pleasurable human response.

 Create a visual connection with nature through stimulating views to the outside.
 Be it courtyard gardens, green walls, and green roofs.
 Create dynamic and diffused lighting which produces light and shadow to mimic the lighting of nature.
 A lighting designer can help you plan your system either a complex one that can be programmed to alter at different times of the day, or a simple one that fulfills the requirement to produce areas to work and areas of shadow as per nature.